 What Are Systemic Medications?

 Systemic medications are either taken orally or through injection into the skin or muscle2.
 Systemic medications are medications that work throughout the whole body.
-Systemic medications differ from biologics, which are bioengineered proteins that mimic functions found in specific human genes.
-Systemic medicines for biologics are:
+Systemic medications differ from biologics, which are bioengineered proteins that mimic functions or target specific cells or proteins in the body.

 What is methotrexate?